DPDK/dpdk/doc/guides/prog_guide/packet_framework.rst

     The threads performing table entry add/delete operations send table update requests to the reader (typically through message passing queues), which does the actual table updates and then sends the response back to the request initiator.

-#.  **Single writer thread performing table entry add/delete operations and multiple reader threads that performtable lookup operations with read-only access to the table entries.**
+#.  **Single writer thread performing table entry add/delete operations and multiple reader threads that perform table lookup operations with read-only access to the table entries.**
     The reader threads use the main table copy while the writer is updating the mirror copy.
     Once the writer update is done, the writer can signal to the readers and busy wait until all readers swaps between the mirror copy (which now becomes the main copy) and the mirror copy (which now becomes the main copy).